garretrc/MV-STDM/README.md

 # Multivariate Space-Time Dynamic Linear Model (MVSTDM)

-## Authors: Robert Garret, Lyndsay Shand, J. Gabriel Huerta
+## Authors: Robert Garrett, Lyndsay Shand, J. Gabriel Huerta

 ## This code repository includes code to implement the multivariate space-time dynamic linear model and to recreate the results highlighted in our manuscript.